f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

 Step 12 - JWT authorization
 ###########################

 .. warning :: Due to a bug on API Key policy deletion, this lab can't be done.
-The workaround is to delete your API Proxy and recreate it without the API Key policy, and create the JWT policy.
+The workaround is to delete your API Proxy and recreate it without the API Key policy.
+Then, create the JWT policy following this guide.

 JWT is based on OAuth and OIDC.
 Keycloak is the OAuth Authorization Server.
 Keycloak is already configured to issue JWT token for developers.